 Probably 99% of all Excel workbooks are saved in the XLSX file type these days.
 But there are various other file extensions available: For example XLSM, XLSB or “older” Excel users might still remember the XLS file type.
 What are the differences of these file types?
 And even more important: Which one should you use?

 When you save an Excel workbook for the first time or use the “Save As” function, you are asked for a folder, file name as well as the file type.
-By default, Excel suggests the XLSX file type (unless your file doesn’t have VBA macros).
+By default, Excel suggests the XLSX file type (unless your file has VBA macros).
 The window looks similar to the screenshot on the right side.

 So which file type are you going to use?
 The answer – like so often: It depends.
 Before we conclude in a decision tree, we we take a look at the most important file extensions in Excel with their advantages and disadvantages first.